CrainDavis/READMEgenerator/README.md

 ---

 ## Description:
-a command-line application to generate a README markdown file for a GitHub project by collecting the user's input for their GitHub profile and repository data
+a command-line application to generate a README markdown file for a GitHub project by collecting the user's input for their GitHub profile, repository data, and copyright information

 ---